Ahmed Al-Yaari

 Ahmed Abdullah Saad Al-Yaari (born 16 January 2000) is a Yemeni sprinter specialising in the 400 metres.
 He represented Yemen at the 2020 Summer Olympics.
 He is the Yemeni record holder in the 200 and 400 metres dash.

 Career

 Al-Yaari began his international career for Yemen at the 2017 Asian Youth Athletics Championships.
 He then competed at the Asian Athletics Championships where he finished in 24th place.
-He was scheduled to represent Yemen at the 2018 IAAF World U20 Championships in the 400 metres, however, he did not did not start.
+He was scheduled to represent Yemen at the 2018 IAAF World U20 Championships in the 400 metres, however, he did not start.

 In April 2019 at the Asian Athletics Championships, Al-Yaari set the Yemeni national record in the 400 metres with a time of 48.27.
 In September 2019 at the World Athletics Championships, Al-Yaari set the Yemeni national record in the 200 metres with a time of 22.37.

 Al-Yaari represented Yemen at the 2020 Summer Olympics in the 400 metres.